GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan asked about Lexapro and was advised to contact his psychiatrist.
 - Ryan had earlier spring 2024 mood swings, Lexapro involvement, psychiatric contact, and possible activation/hypomania discussion.
 - On September 5, Ryan told Nienke that his doctor recommended routines, socializing, activity, light/sun, and continuing therapy.
+- On October 9, Ryan told Nienke his father was apparently pre-diabetic; on October 22, Ryan said his father had been diagnosed with stage 3 chronic kidney disease.
 - Ryan explicitly linked women's attention to confidence, self-esteem, self-worth, and mood.
 - Ryan spent repeated documented time with Nienke from July through December 2024.
 - WhatsApp volume with Nienke was extremely high in September and October and declined sharply afterward under both written-text and all-entry counts.
+- From September 3 through November 16, the WhatsApp export shows 72 active days out of 75 calendar days; the first major 72-hour-plus silence began after November 16 and lasted until November 28.
 - Ryan privately categorized Nienke as one of the women on his romantic radar.
 - Ryan described himself as "waiting in the wings" regarding Nienke/Maarten.
 - Ryan told friends about unusual physical closeness with Nienke.